Freedom Betrayed

 Author Biography

 George H. Nash is a historian, lecturer, and authority on the life of Herbert Hoover.
-His publications include three volumes of a definitive, scholarly biography of Hoover and the monograph Herbert Hoover and Stanford University, as well as numerous articles in scholarly and popular journals.
-A specialist in twentieth-century political and intellectual history, Nash is also the author of The Conservative Intellectual Movement in America since 1945 and Reappraising the Right: The Past and Future of American Conservatism.
-A graduate of Amherst College and holder of a PhD in history from Harvard University, he received the Richard M. Weaver Prize for Scholarly Letters in 2008.
+His publications include three volumes of a definitive, scholarly biography of Hoover and the monograph Herbert Hoover and Stanford University.
+Nash is also the author of The Conservative Intellectual Movement in America since 1945 and Reappraising the Right: The Past and Future of American Conservatism.
+A graduate of Amherst College and holder of a PhD in History from Harvard University, he received the Richard M. Weaver Prize for Scholarly Letters in 2008.
 He lives in South Hadley, Massachusetts.